jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 ## Scaling of Simulation Size

+**TODO**

 ![Scaling of the total simulation size.](figures/sim-size-scaling.png){ width=100% }

 # Discussion

+We have shown that `cellular_raza` can be applied in a wide variety of contexts.
+It can also serve as a numerical backend for the development of python packages.
+We have assessed the multithreaded performance of the implemented algorithms and shown that sufficiently large simulations can be efficiently parallelized on various machines.
+The underlying assumptions predict a linear growth in computational demand with linearly growing problem size which has been confirmed by our analysis.

 <!-- Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$